mondele/btt-writer-docs/docs/dTranslate.rst

   * Continue until all verses are marked with a verse number.

 5. When you are finished working, use the toggle at the bottom of the chunk to mark the translation of that chunk done.
-Slide the toggle to the right, or just click it, to indicate that the chunk is finished.
+Click the toggle to indicate that the chunk is finished.

 6. A message appears for you to confirm that the chunk is done.
 Click Confirm to indicate that the work is done, or click Cancel to continue editing.

-At any time you can slide the toggle   back to the left, or just click it, to edit the chunk again.
+At any time you can click the toggle to edit the chunk again.
 Use the above steps to edit.

 Working in a Resources Project
 ------------------------------